SoumyaSagnik/Extended-Notes/topics/Apache Pulsar/readme.md

 <p>Traditionally, message queueing and data streaming have been addressed by separate systems or architecture, each with their own strengths and limitations.
 However, Apache Pulsar combines both messaging paradigms into a unified architecture, offering the benefits of both message queueing and data streaming in a single system.</p>

 - `Message Queueing`: Message queueing systems focus on reliable and ordered message delivery.
-They provide features such as guaranteed message persistance, message acknowledgement, and support for different messaging patterns like point-to-point communication and publish-subscribe messaging.
+They provide features such as guaranteed message persistance, message acknowledgment, and support for different messaging patterns like point-to-point communication and publish-subscribe messaging.
 Message queues ensure that messages are delivered to consumers in a reliable and orderly manner, preserving message order and supporting message durability.

 - `Data Streaming`: Data streaming systems emphasize the continuous and real-time processing of large volumes of data streams.
 They are designed to handle high-throughput data ingestion, processing, and analysis.
 Streaming systems typically provide features like event time handling, windowing, and processing guarantees such as exactly onec semantics.
 They enable the processing of data streams in a scalable and fault-tolerant manner, often leveraging distributed computing frameworks like Apache Flink or Apache Spark.